 This article details how to use Dropbox with Field59 to create a video item in the Field59 Video Manager using a desktop browser.

 When you create a video using the web manager user interface, you have options to upload from file (a video saved on your computer) or from URL (a video hosted on a publicly accessible server).
-The URL option can be much faster for large size videos, because Field59 servers can contact your server over the Internet and quickly ingest a large file without you having to wait for it to upload directly from your computer (and potentially a slower connection) like you have to do with the File button.
+The URL option can be much faster for large size videos up to 10 GB in size, because Field59 servers can contact your server over the Internet and quickly ingest a larger file without you having to wait for it to upload directly from your computer (and potentially a slower connection) like you have to do with the File button.

 Dropbox is a popular file hosting and sharing service that you can use to generate file URLs that you can easily copy and paste into Field59’s video upload form.
 Here’s how to use Dropbox to generate a shareable URL that works in Field59.